catsmanac/ha_enphase_envoy_raw_data/README.md

 ## Usage considerations

 - When using the send-data action service, while also using the core (or other custom) integration, consider triggering a data refresh in the core integration as a next step in the automation.
 This will assure that any changes in effect by the PUT or POST will be read back and are reflected in any entities.
+- Read-data returns a json object with the endpoint as key.
+When using the data be aware of this.
+For example endpoint xyz/abc that returns `{"a":"1","b":"2"}` will result in `result = {"xyz/abc":{"a":"1","b":"2"}}`.
+To use the data be aware to use `actual_value=result["xyz/abc"]`.
+- Send-data in test mode returns the passed data as a json object.
+Unlike read_data there is no key for the endpoint inserted.

 ## Credits